Information Protection and Security Standards Addendum

 This document constitutes the Information Protection and Security Standards schedule (the “IPSS”) attached to that certain Master Terms and Conditions (the “MSA”) made by and between Impact Ventures, LLC (d/b/a Double the Donation) (the “Provider”) and the client organization listed on the signature page to the MSA (the “Client”).
 All terms used and not otherwise defined herein, shall have the meanings ascribed to them in the MSA.

-The Provider relies on Microsoft Azure and Double the Donation leverages the comprehensive and state-of-the-art security capabilities provided by AWS.
+The Provider relies on Microsoft Azure and Double the Donation leverages the comprehensive and state-of-the-art security capabilities provided by Microsoft.

 The Provider has defined an information security program implementing, in accordance with International Organization for Standardization (ISO), policies, procedures, administrative and technical safeguards to minimize security risks, through risk assessment, and to protect its customers’ data against accidental or unlawful loss, access or disclosure or other misuse.